 Party per chevron Sable and Argent, in the dexter of the chief a sun in splendour Or, pointed from the sinister by a dexter hand couped at the wrist, bendwise proper, in base three Brach hounds' heads couped Azure, 1 and 2.

-Coat of arms designed by me, in plain tinctures, contoured in Sable, with an ogee triple-pointed outer contour and with a texturized finish.
+Coat of arms devised by me, highlighted with lights and shadows, contoured in Sable, with an ogee triple-pointed outer contour and with a watercolor finishing.

-Blazon keywords: Sable, Or, Argent, Azure, One, Three, Party per chevron, Dexter, Chief, Sun in splendour, Sinister, Hand, Couped, Wrist, Bendwise, Proper, In base, Brach hound, Head and Disordered.
+Blazon keywords: Sable, Or, Argent, Azure, One, Three, Party per chevron, Dexter, Chief, Sun in splendour, Sinister, Hand, Couped, Wrist, Bendwise, Proper, In base, Brach hound, Dog, Head and Disordered.

-Style keywords: Outlined in sable, Plain tincture and Ogee Triple-Pointed.
+Style keywords: Outlined in sable, Illuminated, Ogee Triple-Pointed and Watercolor.

 Classification: Personal, Created, Boa and Coat of arms.